Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Applications

 \subsection{A differential operator of Beris-Edwards type}

-In this subsection we study the following differential operator on $X= H^{-1,p}(\R^d)\times L^{p}(\R^d)$
+In this subsection we study the following differential operator on $X= H^{-1,p}(\R^d)\times L^{p}(\R^d)^d$

 where $p\in (1,\infty)$.
-The previous differential operator has a structure similar to the one studied in the next subsection which arises in the study of Beris-Edwards model for liquid crystals.
-In contrast to the latter, $\A^{\Delta}_{s,p}$ allows us to give more direct computations and therefore is more suited for illustrative purpose.
+This differential operator has a structure similar to the one studied in Subsection~\ref{ss:Beris_Edwards} which arises in the study of Beris-Edwards model for liquid crystals.
+In contrast to the latter, $\A^{\Delta}_{p}$ allows us to give more direct computations and therefore is more suited for illustrative purposes.

 Let us denote by $\Delta_{p}^{\strong}$ and $\Delta_{p}^{\weak}$ the realization of the Laplace operator on $L^{p}(\R^d)$ and $H^{-1,p}(\R^d)$, respectively.
 Thus $\A_{p}^{\Delta}$ is a block operator matrix with the choice